-Obtaining a business loan can seem tricky, but the more you understand, the smoother the process will be.
+Obtaining a business loan can seem tricky, but the more you understand how it works, the smoother the process will be.

 Know your credit score